 Step 1: Create the table in Excel

 The first step is to create the table of data in Excel so that it looks exactly the way you will want it to look on the slide, including titles, row labels, column labels, gridlines, text and background colors and text formatting.
+Make sure you have saved the Excel file (linking doesn’t work when there is no file name to link to).

 Step 2: Copy the table in Excel